 Gas Arc Stud Welding

-The arc generated melts the stud while lifted and the base metal.
-When the molten pool occurs, the stud is then pressed to the base metal, as the shielding gas continues to flow into it until the molten metal cools and creates the joints.
+The arc generated melts the stud while lifting it and the base metal.
+When the molten pool occurs, the stud is then pressed to the base metal as the shielding gas continues to flow into it until the molten metal cools and creates the joints.

-Arc Weld Studs are placed against the work surface under spring tension in a stud welding gun.
-A controlled electric arc melts the end of the weld stud fastener, causing it to be lifted from the base metal.
+Arc Weld A stud welding gun places studs against the work surface under spring tension.
+The weld stud fastener’s end melts under a controlled electric arc, lifting it from the base metal.
 A ceramic arc shield concentrates heat for maximum weld strength and reliability.

 As the fastener and parent metal become molten, the stud welding gun plunges the fastener into the work surface, resulting in a high-quality fusion weld.
 This process ensures the metal solidifies and a high-quality fusion weld is completed.